benhoff/blog/content/use-git-branches-with-setuptools.rst

 It's actual not too bad once you know how to do it.

-In your `setup` method you need to have two arguments.
+In the `setup` method of `setup.py` you need to have two arguments.

 - install_requires
 - dependency_links